- American Skylines

 IMAGES ARE 96-150 DPI.

 Images are JPG.
 Shortest side is consistently 420 pixels.
 Longest side is typically between 1000 and 2500 pixels.
 This will be approximately 6-16 inches long at 150 dpi (can be resized before printing, down to very small).
 Samples may be smaller than actual images.
-Images on CD are NOT watermarked.
+Images are NOT watermarked.

 This CD will work with either PC or Mac systems.